-Form 1095-C, Employer-Provided Health Insurance Offer and Coverage will be mailed to current and former employees, retirees and other covered individuals by March 2, 2017, as required by the Internal Revenue Service.
-You should watch for Form 1095-C and keep it with your other important tax documents.
+Form 1095-C, Employer-Provided Health Insurance Offer and Coverage will be mailed to current and former employees, retirees and other covered individuals by March 2, as required by the Internal Revenue Service.
 Form 1095-C may be helpful when filing your federal income tax return, but you are not required to wait for it before filing.

 What is Form 1095-C?

 This form provides information about the university’s health insurance offer and months of coverage for employees, retirees, and other covered individuals, and if applicable, their enrolled family members.
-The Affordable Care Act (ACA) requires most individuals to have qualifying health coverage, also referred to as minimum essential health coverage, or pay a penalty when filing their tax return.
-This form will assist employees, retirees and other covered individuals with completing their income tax return by reporting the months they and their enrolled family members had qualifying health coverage from the university during 2016.
+The Affordable Care Act (ACA) requires most individuals to have qualifying health coverage, also referred to as minimum essential health coverage.
+This form will assist employees, retirees and other covered individuals with completing their income tax return by reporting the months they and their enrolled family members had qualifying health coverage from the university during the tax year.
 Learn more about the Individual Shared Responsibility Provision.

 For those who purchased health insurance coverage in the Health Insurance Marketplace, this form will assist with determining eligibility for the premium tax credit.
 Learn more about the Premium Tax Credit.

 Who will be provided Form 1095-C?